Copyright: Daily Fintech

 Smart non-tech guide – decrypted tech jargon to Bitcoin Core development

 It is traditional to label these explainers “Dummies” or 101.
 We need a new label.
-The Daily Fintech community is super smart (no dummies in our 23,000 subscribers), but they may not come from a technical background.
+The Daily Fintech community is super smart (no dummies among our subscribers), but they may not come from a technical background.
 We are in the translation business – from Tech to Biz and from Biz to Tech.
 Only when both Tech and Biz are working well together do good things happen.

 So for lack of a better term I call this the smart non-tech guide.
 Maybe decrypted is the right term.